Italy's PM defiant on budget, denies coalition rift

 BRUSSELS (Reuters) - Italy’s prime minister on Thursday denied any division between the two parties in his governing coalition, after reports of a spat over tax revenues, and insisted Rome will move ahead with planned expansionary budgetary measures.

-His remarks came as European Union leaders raised concerns about Rome’s extravagant budgetary plans that could further increase Italy’s public debt, which, at 133 percent of gross domestic product, is the largest in the EU after Greece.
+His remarks came as European Union leaders raised concerns about Rome’s extravagant budgetary plans that could further increase Italy’s public debt ratio, which at 133 percent of gross domestic product is the highest in the EU after Greece.

 In what could be a further source of concern, Deputy Prime Minister Luigi Di Maio, leader of the 5-Star party, said on Wednesday a legislative text on a partial tax amnesty had been “manipulated” before its final approval.

 The anti-establishment 5-Star has always opposed amnesties - a frequently used policy in Italy where people or companies can avoid being pursued for tax dodging by paying a fee.
-Its coalition partner, the far-right League, favors amnesties, which bring money into the treasury and are popular with voters.
+Its coalition partner, the far-right League, favours amnesties, which bring money into the treasury and are popular with voters.

 Di Maio did not clarify who could have amended the document.